-Gluu administrators can import users from an excel file by navigating to
+Users can be imported from an excel file by navigating to

-Addbutton to select the file from which the users will be imported.
-The supported excel formats are
+Addbutton to select the file for import.
+Supported file formats are

-If one field should contain multiple values, provide them in the same cell separated by semicolons, as in column H in the following example:
+If one field contains multiple values, provide them in the same cell separated by semicolons, as shown in column H in the following example:

 Validatebutton to validate the user list.